allaccountstaken/automl_v_hyperdrive/README.md

 ### Task

-Selected financial ratios were used to produce unique risk profiles according to CAMELS valuation framework, that is explained in detail in supplemental `CAMELS.md` file.
+Selected financial ratios were used to produce comparable risk profiles according to CAMELS valuation framework, that is explained in detail in supplemental `CAMELS.md` file.
 This framework is used to assess performance along 6 risk dimensions, namely Capital, Assets, Management, Earnings, Liquidity, and Sensitivity to market risk.
 It was assumed that a failed bank will exceed its risk capacity along several dimensions and eventually would face a liquidity crises.

 ![](https://github.com/allaccountstaken/automl_v_hyperdrive/blob/main/plots/single_CAMELS.png)